develooper1994/fbo/README.md

 # fbo
-This software gets what is printed to framebuffer.
+This software captures what printed to framebuffer.
 Software only supports pbm(P4), pgm(P5) and ppm(P6) image formats.
 Special thanks to https://github.com/jwilk/fbcat repo!
 VERSION: 1.0.0